AdityaPatel231003/Data-Structure-and-Algorithm-using-Java/README.md

-#This repository is dedicated to improving understanding of  data structures and algorithms [using Java]
+# This repository is dedicated to improving understanding of  data structures and algorithms.

 **PROGRAMS:** <p>A set of instructions that you give to a computer so that it will do a particular task is a program.</p>